tssajo/Minify/TEST.md

     `node --version`

-    If you get a version number displayed then you are probably fine.
-If you get an error message such as `command not found` or something similar then the `node` command is not available on your system and you must fix this.
+    If you get a version number displayed then you are in good shape.
+But if you get an error message such as `command not found` or something similar then the `node` command is not available on your system and you must fix this!

 2. Install required Node.js CLI apps: